acidjazz/objectus/readme.md

 gulp.watch('dat/**/*', ['objectus','stylus','jade']);
 ```

+### Robust gulp example

-Now lets get fancy, here is a more detailed example with Stylus and Jade involving browserSync, gulp-notify, and gulp-sourcemaps
+Here is a more detailed example with Stylus and Jade involving browserSync, gulp-notify, and gulp-sourcemaps

 ```javascript